biaslab/biaslab-hugo/content/teaching/bmlip.md

 <h2 style="color:red;">
 News and Announcements
 </h2>

 - (20-Dec-2023) There is an issue with viewing the lecture notes.
-Please see the [instructors' answer in this Piazza issue](https://piazza.com/class/ln1m8n333g5aa/post/75) for a temporary solution.
+Please see [this Piazza note](https://piazza.com/class/ln1m8n333g5aa/post/79) for a temporary solution.

 - (15-Nov-2023) Please sign up for Piazza (Q&A platform) at [signup link](https://piazza.com/tue.nl/winter2024/5ssd0).
 As much as possible we will use the Piazza site for new announcements as well.